aws-samples/machine-learning-samples/social-media/README.md

     python create-lambda-function.py

-This script requires that `create-lambda-function.config` is present and contains appropriate values.
-Description of the configuration required in `create-lambda-function.config` is as follows:
+This script requires that `config.py` is present and contains appropriate values.
+Description of the configuration required in `config.py` is as follows:

 * *awsAccountId* : The AWS Account Id corresponding to the credentials being used with boto.
 See [docs](http://docs.aws.amazon.com/general/latest/gr/acct-identifiers.html)